 - 2017: The 20-bed Specialized Behavioural Support Unit (SBSU) opens to care for seniors with dementia whose behaviour may jeopardize their safety and the safety of staff and fellow residents.
 The SBSU fills a critical gap in the region’s healthcare system.

-- 2019 Canada’s first Centre of Excellence in Frailty-Informed Care opens to advance the care of frail seniors through applied, practical research and knowledge transfer.
-Two years later, Commissionaires Ottawa — Canada’s largest employer of former Canadian Forces personnel, provides $2 million in funding.
+- 2019 Canada’s first Centre of Excellence in Frailty-Informed Care opens to advance the care of seniors living with frailty through applied, practical research and knowledge transfer.
+Two years later, Commissionaires Ottawa -- Canada’s largest employer of former Canadian Forces personnel -- provides $2 million in funding to establish the first Chair in Frailty-Informed Care.

 Today, Perley Health continues to transform care for Seniors and Veterans and is a leading advocate for improving the care and well-being of Canada’s aging population.
 From the person-centred and frailty-informed care we provide within our walls to the imperative research we conduct to inform the greater community – everything we do ensures Seniors and Veterans can enjoy their best quality of life, at any stage of the aging process.